 So, what are the problems with this route?
 Well, firstly it takes time.
 As I mentioned above, in some ways that is a good thing as it allows you to hone your craft.
-But there’s time and there’s TIME, and some of the response windows from the bigger magazines are tortuously slow (over six months in many cases) and if you are a new poet reading than know this: the wheels of publishing houses turn at a glacial pace.
+But there’s time and there’s TIME, and some of the response windows from the bigger magazines are tortuously slow (over six months in many cases, sometimes over a year).
+And if you are a new poet reading than know this: the wheels of publishing houses turn at a glacial pace.
 Secondly, you’ll need to spend a lot of time reading submission guidelines and formatting submissions accordingly.
-Again, this isn’t bad per se, but anytime spent on making submissions is time you’re not actually writing – and I know very few poets for who time to write new material isn’t precious.
+Again, this isn’t bad per se, but any time spent on making submissions is time you’re not actually writing – and I know very few poets for who the time to write new material isn’t precious.
 Thirdly, you might need to put your hand in your pocket in terms of going to events and subscribing to the magazines you’re submitting to (not that you have to subscribe or go to everything, of course – but it’s always worth asking if you don’t want to pay to read what anyone else is writing, why would anyone else want to pay to read your work?).

 All in all, this route is not for the fainthearted.
-It’s probably something akin to a ‘poetry apprenticeship’ but any new poets who are dedicate enough to invest the time this route demands will invariably find their poetry much, much improved.
+It’s probably something akin to a ‘poetry apprenticeship’.
+But any new poets who are dedicated enough to invest the time this route demands will find their poetry much, much improved.

 Route 2: Competitions